DataDog/documentation/content/en/getting_started/sci/_index.md

 2. Upload your git metadata including the commit SHAs and your git repository URL by running [`datadog-ci git-metadata upload`][1].
 3. [Install GitHub Apps][2].

-By having these two data points Datadog is able to correlate all places where we can link to your git repository directly.
+Datadog correlates the places where you can link directly to your git repository.

 For Github SaaS users we are having an additional feature, by installing our [Github App](https://app.datadoghq.com/account/settings#integrations/github-apps) we can directly inline codesnipets from your github repository and help you find the problematic pieces faster.